dcsjulio/heroku-buildpack-mojo/README.md

 Heroku buildpack: Mojo
 ======================

-This is a Heroku buildpack that runs Mojolicious based web applications using Daemon or Hypertoad.
+This is a Heroku buildpack that runs Mojolicious based web applications using Daemon or Hypnotoad.

 Heavily based on: miyagawa/heroku-buildpack-perl